qri-io/website/content/docs/working-with-datasets/publishing.md

 <img src="/img/cli-cloud-publish.png"/>

-## Publishing in Qri Desktop
+## Pushing in Qri Desktop

-## Publishing in Qri CLI
+## Pushing in Qri CLI

-Use the command `qri publish` to publish the latest version of a dataset.
+Use the command `qri push` to push the latest version of a dataset.

 <InfoBlock type='warning'>
   Qri Cloud is currently in alpha status and is experimental.
 All data on Qri Cloud is public.
-Be careful when publishing your datasets.
+Be careful when pushing your datasets.
 </InfoBlock>

 ```
-$ qri publish foo/simple_csv
+$ qri push foo/simple_csv
-published dataset foo/simple_csv@/ipfs/Qme1KedPB7assGKfznH5jQb1vGsZyNkcwVkkGpuhrq2XYp
+pushed dataset foo/simple_csv@/ipfs/Qme1KedPB7assGKfznH5jQb1vGsZyNkcwVkkGpuhrq2XYp

 ```